erickeno/time-to-be-hapi/README.md

-# Time to be HAPI - london.js talk
+# Time to be Hapi - london.js talk

-This repo contains material created for a talk given at [london.js](http://www.meetup.com/London-JavaScript-Community/events/228773686/) on Tuesday, March 15, 2016 called "Time to be HAPI".
+This repo contains material created for a talk given at [london.js](http://www.meetup.com/London-JavaScript-Community/events/228773686/) on Tuesday, March 15, 2016 called "Time to be Hapi".

 ## Downloading